zzhenjie01/dsa3101-ay2425s2-team6/webscraping/README.md

 In the future, this will be integrated into a multi-container setup.

 ### Pre-Requisites
-Before running the project, make sure you have the following installed and configured:
+Before running the project, ensure you have the following installed and configured:

 - [Python 3.10.x](https://www.python.org/downloads/)
   - Python >= 3.11.x may not work well with Spark NLP since the library is poorly maintained for newer versions of Python.
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-  - Needed to run containers
+  - Required to run containers
-  - Certain services like Elasticsearch can only run with Docker if you want to use it locally.
+  - Certain services like Elasticsearch must be run via Docker for local use.
-  - Install Docker Desktop and make ssure that Docker is running before starting the container.
+  - Install Docker Desktop and ensure it is running before starting the container.
-  - You can verify Docker is working by running:
+  - Verify installation with:

     ```bash
     docker -- version
     ```
 - [Ollama](https://ollama.com/)
-  - An API to run LLMs like llamma 3.2 which we are using for this project.
+  - API to run LLMs like llamma 3.2, used for this project.
 - [NewsAPI](https://newsapi.org/)
   - An API to gather news articles related to ESG topics for analysis and fact-checking which we are using for this project.
   - Sign up for NewsAPI and obtain an API key to access news articles.
 You will need to add your API key to the `.env` file.